 The Leigha Lee Browne Theatre (LLBT) is a hub for performance and experiential education and is the main laboratory for the Theatre and Performance program.
 It is an intimate, 110 seat black-box style performance space, and the principal venue for student contemporary theatre performances.
 The space has also hosted world-renowned musicians, dancers, and actors, as well as a diverse range of conversations exploring theatre, performance, community, and the arts.

 The theatre, its theatre labs, and support spaces provide a hands-on learning experience for both performative and technical study.
 With booking, students can rehearse, create, and perform curricular work as well as prepare and perform with co-curricular groups, and student clubs.
-The LLBT is supported by the Production Manager, and the Technical Director.
-They maintain the safety of the space, provide student training as requested, handle bookings, and provide support for live performances department wide
+The LLBT is supported by the Technical Director and the Technical Operations Manager.
+They maintain the safety of the space, provide student training as requested, handle bookings, and provide support for live performances department wide.